Dsummerville222/Dsummerville222/README.md

 ---

 ## 💻 **About Me**
 Hi there!
-I'm a tech newbie passionate about diving deeper into the world of technology and cybersecurity.
+I'm a tech newbie passionate about diving deeper into the world of technology.
 With a growing skill set in tools like Wireshark, Hashcat, tech support, network security hardening, and other areas, I'm eager to expand my knowledge and expertise.
 I thrive on challenges and look forward to contributing with creative solutions while sharpening my abilities.
 This GitHub is my journey to learning, growing, and making a mark in the tech and security field!

 ---